Wintermute0110/Wintermute0110.github.io/LKESG/EmulationStation.md

 $ ln -s /home/kodi/EmulationStation-Install/retropie-ES/emulationstation /home/kodi/bin/emulationstation
 ```

-Now you need to configure your `es_systems.cfg`, install some EmulationStation themes and configure your keyboard and gamepad.
+Now you need to configure your `es_systems.cfg`, install some EmulationStation themes and configure your keyboard and gamepad to control EmulationStation.

 ## Setting up EmulationStation